- Bats Right, Throws Right

 Kato was 7-1 with a 3.03 ERA in 1987.
 In the 1987 Japan Series, he allowed one run in six innings but the Giants were felled by Seibu once again.
 He was 2-4 with a 3.42 ERA in 14 games in 1988.
 At age 39 in 1989, Kato allowed 11 runs in 7 innings, going 0-1.
 He gave up 4 runs in 13 2/3 IP and saved one contest in 1990 to end his pitching career.

 Overall, Kato had gonr 141-113 with 22 saves and a 3.50 ERA in 490 games in NPB.
 He struck out exactly 1,500 in 2,250 innings, allowing 1,987 hits (a .240 average) and 950 walks.

 After his playing career ended, Kato was a commentator on television.
 He also coached for Seibu (1995-1999).
 He was pitching coach for Taiwan's La New Bears in 2004.
 In 2006, he went to the Korea Baseball Organization as pitching coach for the LG Twins.
-He stayed in the KBO with the SK Wyverns in 2007, helping them to the 2007 Korean Series and 2008 Korean Series titles and setting a new league record for wins in 2008.
+He stayed in the KBO with the SK Wyverns in 2007, helping them to the 2007 Korean Series, 2008 Korean Series and 2010 Korean Series titles and setting a new league record for wins in 2008.
 He helped develop Kwang-hyun Kim in his time with SK.
 He remained with SK until 2011.